Q: I would like to rebuild my credit in 2014. What are the best second chance credit cards?

 Learn more, check out these cards for credit rebuilding

-A secured second chance credit card can be a stepping stone to bigger and better things, if you manage it properly.
+A secured second chance credit card can be a bridge to bigger and better things, if you manage it properly.
 If you pay your bill on time each month hopefully before the first year is up, you will be able to qualify for basic unsecured cards that are a step up, such as an entry-level gas station card or department store card, both of which can help you rebuild credit.

 When comparing secured cards here are some things to consider: